LaxarJS/laxar/README.md

 Find out [why](docs/why_laxar.md) you would use LaxarJS and if it's the right tool for you.
 Then, explore the [core concepts](docs/concepts.md) and browse the [manuals](docs/manuals/index.md) in the [documentation](docs).
+Also, there is a [glossary](docs/glossary.md) where you can lookup individual concepts, and a [troubleshooting guide](docs/troubleshooting.md) there for you if you need it.

 Have a look at the [LaxarJS website](http://laxarjs.org) for demos and more information.